Cosmo801/CryptoTracker/README.md

 # CryptoTracker

 WPF MVVM Application.

-This project is currently in a useable stage.
+You can download this application here https://www.dropbox.com/s/57hsiyescnzm5fh/CryptoTracker.zip?dl=0.
+Please note it is currently in a buggy unfinished state (but is useable).
+Run setup.exe.

 This application download cryptocurrency data and displays it to the users in datagrids.
 The user can choose to 'track' a cryptocurrency which is added to a file.
 When certain parameters that the users selects such as price > $100 the user is notified.